seesleestak/lawg/README.md

 # lawg

-A bash script that saves timestamped console output.
+A bash script that saves timestamped console output to a namespaced directory.

 ## Installation